 Having a single operating system reduces the management complexity for a team of engineers and improves the operational efficiency of the network.
 With Cisco IOS XR, you can load and operate only the features you need for a specific use case, whether it’s a full version load on a multipetabit core router or a scaled-back version that runs on a multigigabit access router.

 With Cisco IOS XR, service providers build powerful automation into their network that takes advantage of the reporting tools and structure they already have in place.
 By integrating open APIs that access the software stack at all levels, Cisco IOS XR provides the custom access that service providers need to efficiently build and operate a network.
 For example, with the service layer APIs integrated into Cisco IOS XR, service providers use the same controller agent and telemetry data collection tools that have been used in the past.
-By combining these service layer APIs with the Open Forwarding Abstraction (OFA) API, engineers can make near real-time changes to the network routes.
+By combining these service layer APIs with the Open Forwarding Abstraction (OFA) API, engineers can make near real-time changes to network routes.

 Financing to help you achieve your objectives

 Our networking services help you outline a strategy to achieve your desired business outcomes.
 We help you navigate evolving technology and digital transformations, prepare your business for emerging trends, and address risks and compliance.
 Using our expertise, tools, and methodologies, you can improve efficiency and build an agile network for the future.
-At Cisco, we continuously work to innovate our communication network platforms so communication service providers can build personalized networks that meet the needs of their users.
+At Cisco, we continuously work to innovate our communication network platforms so CSPs can build personalized networks that meet the needs of their users.